 Although the Getty Center Tram started operating in 1997, it was not until 2013 that the CPUC asserted jurisdiction for safety oversight of the system following an evaluation of unregulated rail fixed guideway systems throughout California.
-CPUC staff worked with Getty personnel to develop the initial Getty System Safety Program Plan (SSPP) meeting CPUC GO 164 requirements.
+CPUC staff worked with Getty personnel to develop the initial Getty System Safety Program Plan (SSPP) meeting CPUC GO 164 series requirements.
 Full implementation of the SSPP commenced in January 2015.
-More recently, Getty personnel developed a Public Transportation Agency Safety Plan (PTASP), which was approved by CPUC in January 2022.
+More recently, Getty personnel developed a Public Transportation Agency Safety Plan (PTASP) Revision 0, which was revised as Revision 1 per CPUC comments and approved by CPUC in January 2022.
+In February 2022, Getty personnel submitted PTASP Revision 2 with minor revisions.
+Based on CPUC comments, Getty revised and resubmitted PTASP Rev 2 in November 2022, which was approved by CPUC in December 2022.